PCrnjak/Led-Cube/README.md

 ![8253991a-6bf4-496f-b503-892c4d37bfae](https://user-images.githubusercontent.com/30388414/40852599-364db718-65cb-11e8-89c3-0b44dfcc94bc.jpg)

 # **Soldering components**
  Well you will need to have some skills with soldering iron and solder all those smd components.
 Hardest part is soldering leds .You will need to cut 16 3mm holes that are 1.5 mm one from another on peace of cardboard.
-This will keep all leds at exact distance and make soldering easier.
+This will keep all leds at exact distance and make soldering easier.you will need to solder all 4 led planes with magnet wire to pcb board.

  # **Burning Arduino bootlaoder**
  Maybe you can find those smd atmega 328 with already burnt bootloader or you can burn it yourself.
 I made a mistake on board and didnt want to redo it so to burn bootloader follow these instructions.![ledkocka bootloader](https://user-images.githubusercontent.com/30388414/40853525-ae76581e-65ce-11e8-86de-0de6731c919b.jpg)